paazmaya/image-flatify/README.md

 This tool will solve that step in the process when renaming and organising images.

+Please note that the minimum supported version of [Node.js](https://nodejs.org/en/) is `4.2.0`.

+## Installation

 ```sh
 [sudo] npm install --global image-flatify
 ```

+Either ImageMagick or GraphicsMagick needs to be available via `PATH` environment, since it used used by [the `gm` module](https://www.npmjs.com/package/gm), which is used for retrieving the image creation time.

 ### License